Pumpkins, crafts, haunts and mazes near Bella Vista

 WHERE -- 2991 Dead Horse Mountain Road, Fayetteville, 72701

 COST -- Tickets will be available for purchase online with a 2-hour arrival window.
-Once guests arrive, they may stay as long as they'd like. $1 of every admission ticket will be donated toward the NWA Children's Shelter, ages 2 and younger admitted free.
-Tickets for general admission are $12.95; "Do-it-All Unlimited Admission" $20.95
+Once guests arrive, they may stay as long as they'd like and $1 of every admission ticket will be donated toward the NWA Children's Shelter, ages 2 and younger admitted free.
+Tickets for general admission are $12.95; "Do-it-All Unlimited Admission" is $20.95

 *Does not include Apple Blasters or Rivercrest Mining.